gfsReboucas/gfsReboucas.github.io/_portfolio/PhD_thesis.md

 ---
 title: "Ph.D. thesis"
 excerpt: "Literature is full of models for the same phenomenon.
-Which of them is the most suitable for your problem?
-I generated qualitative insights of experimental vibro-impact systems during my Ph.D. research, were I compared analytical and numerical results from different models to experimental data.<br/>
+Which of them is the most suitable for your problem?<br/>I generated qualitative insights about experimental vibro-impact systems by comparing analytical and numerical results from different models to experimental data.<br/>
 <img src='/images/PhD_slides.gif' width='800' height='600'>"
 collection: portfolio
 ---